 Introduction: Professional Tax

 The tax we pay is a receipt (revenue) for the Indian government.
-They put the money towards things like defense, police, the courts, public health, and infrastructure.
-However, you might be startled to learn that interest payments account for over a quarter of all government spending (23.31 percent).
+They put the money towards things like defence, police, the courts, public health, and infrastructure.
+However, you might be startled to learn that interest payments account for over a quarter of all government spending (23.31 per cent).
 In general, we may state that tax money is spent to pay the country's recurring and non-recurring expenses.
 Salary payments to government employees, for example, are examples of recurring expenses.

 Table of Contents

 - Introduction: Professional Tax

 - Who Are Eligible For Professional Tax Registration?